Crane1195/DIYB0XX/MyWoodB0XX/README.md

 ![image](https://i.imgur.com/JMRVMHo.jpg)

 Here is a wiring diagram I made showing how it all works.
-As previously mentioned, I will be adding another schematic showing the Arduino Micro soon, I highly reccomend using it instead of the Mega.
+I previously used a Mega2560, but now I use an Arduino Micro.
+I've updated the schematic to show this.
 For more info on how the wiring works, message me on Discord, or join the 20XX Discord from the link above. @Crane#1195 is my ID.

 ![image](https://i.imgur.com/0YlfuPZ.jpg)